Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Add-AzureRmEnvironment.md

 ```

 ### -BatchEndpointResourceId
-Specifies the endpoint for the Operational Insights query access.
+The resource identifier of the Azure Batch service that is the recipient of the requested token

 ```yaml
 Type: String